Configuring latexmk

 # e.g. $out_dir = 'output';

-Instead of scrolling through a sea of auxiliary files to find the PDF, put the output files (including the PDF) in the location specified.
+Instead of scrolling through a sea of auxiliary files to find the tex file or PDF, put the output files (including the PDF) in the location specified.

 Specify a location for the auxiliary files